 The Gutenberg editor is the name given to the new WordPress content block-style editor.
 The sidebar on the right side of the screen will be replaced with a new one, allowing users to add “blocks” of text, an image, buttons, or other elements to a page.

 Currently, the Gutenberg editor is available as a plugin.
 It is still in beta and is not yet recommended for use on production sites.
-However, that will soon change as Gutenberg will be integrated into WordPress beginning with WordPress 5.0, which it set to release as early as April or May 2018.
+However, that will soon change as Gutenberg will be integrated into WordPress beginning with WordPress 5.0, which was set to release as early as April or May 2018.
+That soft deadline has passed, but Gutenberg is still on track to be released sometime in 2018.

 Benefits of the Gutenberg editor